Sgalvin36/github_practice/ruby.md

 6. basically `origin` is the variable and the git@github... is the data of the variable
 7. `git branch -M main` : names the central branch
 8. `git push -u origin main` : sends current version of git on local to cloud repository

+## Common issue
+1. `git remote -v` :shows status of current origin connection
+2. if you need to remove the connection: `git remote remove origin`
+3. check connection to see it severed
+4. create a new empty repository on Github and use the command `git remote add origin [insert SSH code here]`
+5. Run final two commands to establish main branch and push work. `git branch -M main` `git push -u origin main`